jadounrahul/kartsnms/doc/Extensions/Syslog.md

 service syslog-ng restart
 ```

-If no messages make it to the syslog tab in LibreNMS, chances are you experience an issue with SELinux.
-If so, create a file mycustom-librenms-rsyslog.te , with the following content:
+If no messages make it to the syslog tab in KartsNMS, chances are you experience an issue with SELinux.
+If so, create a file mycustom-kartsnms-rsyslog.te , with the following content:

 ```
-module mycustom-librenms-rsyslog 1.0;
+module mycustom-kartsnms-rsyslog 1.0;

 require {
         type syslogd_t;